alexandru/alexn.org/source/_posts/2012-11-02-scala-functional-programming-type-classes.markdown

   - Java
 ---

-I've been following the excelent Coursera course on [Functional Programming Principles in Scala](https://www.coursera.org/course/progfun) led by Martin Odersky.
+I've been following the excellent Coursera course on [Functional Programming Principles in Scala](https://www.coursera.org/course/progfun) led by Martin Odersky.
 This was not my first encounter with Scala as I've been using it including for my day job.
-In parallel, because I felt the need for a Javascript replacement, I've been learning Clojure too, because of the excelent ClojureScript.
+In parallel, because I felt the need for a Javascript replacement, I've been learning Clojure too, because of the excellent ClojureScript.

 I've fallen in love with both and I can't really pick a favorite.
 For what is worth this document represents my (rookie) experience with